Revenciel/Tina-Astro-Starter/README.md

 - build starter components
 - - Including: component that lists all pages
 - build starter MDX components (buttons)
+- Make ability to set favicon in site settings

 ### Thank you:
 - Ari Gibson, without whom this project would have been over before it got started